 Service Flow (SF): A one direction virtual connection used to carry PDUs meeting certain classification rules.

-Transmit MCS: The MCS used by the DPP terminal for transmission.
+Transmit MCS: The MCS used by the DPP SS for transmission.

 Unpaired DPP Channel: the same DPP channel is used for communication in both directions.

-Unpaired DPP Sub-channel group: The same subchannel group is used for both directions of communication between two DPP terminals.
+Unpaired DPP Sub-channel group: The same subchannel group is used for both directions of communication between two DPP SSs.

-General
+General (DPP Should be a new clause 9 at same level as PHY

+this section General would be 9.1, and so on.

-This document presents the ieee802.16t Direct Peer-to-Peer (DPP) communication between two DPP terminals, which is peer-to-peer operation without the use of base station infrastructure.
+This document presents the Direct Peer-to-Peer (DPP) communication between two DPP SSs, which is peer-to-peer operation without the use of base station infrastructure.
 A Relay Station, however, may be used in DPP mode for range extension.
-The two DPP terminals of a DPP link are peers (i.e., there is no master slave relationship) and the DPP Air Interface Protocol (AIP) is symmetrical.
+The two DPP SSs of a DPP link are peers (i.e., there is no master slave relationship) and the DPP Air Interface Protocol (AIP) is symmetrical.
 Minimal a priori configuration as described in this document is needed to establish link connectivity.

-DPP terminals communicate over a paired or unpaired DPP sub-channel group.
+DPP SSs communicate over a paired or unpaired DPP sub-channel group.

 A DPP link operates in HD mode with no strict framing using a CSMA/CA access mechanism.
-A DPP terminal shall only transmit when needed.
-The CSMA/CA mechanism is used to resolve contention between the two DPP terminals of the DPP link and resolve possible contention with DPP terminals of other in-range DPP links.
+A DPP SS shall only transmit when needed.
+The CSMA/CA mechanism is used to resolve contention between the two DPP SSs of the DPP link and resolve possible contention with DPP SSs of other in-range DPP links.

-An ieee802.16t DPP terminal employs the same PHY layer for transmit and receive.
-The PHY layer is identical to the uplink PHY layer used in the ieee802.16t PtMP AIP.
+An DPP SS employs the same PHY layer for transmit and receive.
+The PHY layer is identical to the uplink of the WirelessMAN-NB PHY

-Each DPP terminal employs CSMA/CA before the start of a transmission.
+Each DPP SS employs CSMA/CA before the start of a transmission.
 In this mode, a DPP link may interfere with a nearby ieee802.16 PtMP system if operated on the same frequency.
-Moreover, if operated on the same frequency, the DPP terminals may be starved due to high utilization activity in a nearby ieee802.16 system.
+Moreover, if operated on the same frequency, the DPP SSs may be starved due to high utilization activity in a nearby ieee802.16 system.
 It is therefore required to use a dedicated frequency for DPP whenever it is in range of a PtMP ieee802.16 system.

-A DPP Terminal employs various connectivity management messages with its peer for power control, MCS selection (this is also referred to as “Link Adaptation”) and automatic PHS rules establishment.
+A DPP SS employs various connectivity management messages with its peer for power control, MCS selection (this is also referred to as “Link Adaptation”) and automatic PHS rules establishment.

-The ieee802.16t DPP MAC PDU structure is described paragraph 4.6.
+The DPP MAC PDU structure is described paragraph 4.6.
 It is optimized for the DPP requirements.
 The PDU can be used to encapsulate one SDU, concatenate multiple SDUs, encapsulate a fragment of concatenated SDUs or concatenate fragments of multiple SDUs.

 A DPP link may employ multiple service flows in each direction with a unique SFID carried in the MAC PDU header.
-Each service flow carries SDUs which meet a classification rule at the DPP terminal at which the SDU is received.
+Each service flow carries SDUs which meet a classification rule at the DPP SS at which the SDU is received.
 Each service flow has an associated traffic priority between 1 to 7 (the lower the number, the higher the priority).
 Higher priority SDUs are transmitted before lower priority SDUs.

-Each DPP terminal may automatically establish Packet Header Suppression (PHS) rules with its peer.
+Each DPP SS may automatically establish Packet Header Suppression (PHS) rules with its peer.

-DPP Air Interface Protocol (AIP)
+DPP Air Interface Protocol (AIP) (9.2)

-The DPP terminal shall generate bursts as described in Figure 1 below.
+The DPP SS shall generate bursts as described in Figure 1 below.
 The burst consists of a Gain Adjustment, Synchronization, Control Message and one or more PDU fields.
 The gain adjustment field is added in the beginning of the burst to support connectionless operation.

 A SC-FDMA waveform is used for communication in both directions.
-The waveform is as described in the 802.16t PHY specification section “3.4.2 Uplink”.
-The Control Message and the Data PDUs waveform generation follows the procedure described in the 802.16t PHY specification document, section “3.8 Uplink transmitter”.
+The waveform is as described in the WirelessMAN-NB PHY specification section “8.6.8 Uplink”.
+The Control Message and the Data PDUs waveform generation follows the procedure described in the WirelessMAN-NB PHY specification document, section “3.8 Uplink transmitter”.